syncfusion-content/predictive-analytics-docs/predictive-analytics/Getting-Started-with-R.md

 {%endhighlight%}

-### This code produces the following figure, an unusual 3-way bar plot.
+This code produces the following figure, an unusual 3-way bar plot.
 When you want a simple bar chart of the number of people who applied to each of the six departments, this doesn't work.

 ![](Getting-Started-with-R_images/Getting-Started-with-R_img4.jpeg)

-_Figure4: Default Plot of UCBAdmissions_
+Figure: Default Plot of UCBAdmissions

-### The next step is to get the marginal frequencies from the 3-way table.
+The next step is to get the marginal frequencies from the 3-way table.
 At this point, the frequencies are just displayed in the console.

 {%highlight r%}